wakuflair/AAValidationHelper/README.md

 # AAValidationHelper
 AAValidationHelper is a library that helps you easily writing validation html code in ASP.NET MVC + AngularJS.
-It uses DataAnnotations to do validation both server and client.
+It uses DataAnnotations to do validation on client.
 This library is inspired by NgVal.

 ## Getting Started
 1. Create an ASP.NET MVC project.